home-assistant/home-assistant.io/source/_components/sensor.wsdot.markdown

 ha_release: 0.37
 ---

-The `wsdot` sensor will give you travel time information from the [Washington State Department of Transportation](http://wsdot.com/).
+The `wsdot` sensor will give you travel time information from the [Washington State Department of Transportation (WSDOT)](http://wsdot.com/).

 First, you need to get a free Traveler Information `api_key` from the [WSDOT API webpage](http://wsdot.com/traffic/api/).
 Just enter your email address to instantly get the key.